ikari1055/furima-40500/README.md

 ### Association
 - belongs_to :user
-- has_one :order_histories, dependent: :destroy
+- has_one :order_history, dependent: :destroy
-- belongs_to_active_hash :prefecture

 ## comments